branjbar/practical-ML-R/README.md

 Assignments of the Practical Machine Learning Course in R

 Please check the *index.Rmd* and *index.html* files for project writup.

-For a nice html report click here: http://branjbar.github.io/practical-ML-R/
+For a my report in html format click here: http://branjbar.github.io/practical-ML-R/